Loading...

 Lucas says, "Most of our results match the food labels of the crisps we tested.

-However, the lentil crisp made the smallest greasy mark, but the food label show us that the popcorn crisps contain the least amount of fat per 100g."
-Now were your results similar to Lucas's?
-Or was yours more accurate?
+The salt and vinegar crisp, produced the largest greasy mark and also contains the most fat per hundred grams.
+However, the lentil crisp made the smallest greasy mark, but the food label show us that the popcorn crisps contain the least amount of fat per hundred grams."
+Now were your results similar to Lucas's or was your more accurate?
 Now I want you to evaluate your investigation and suggest improvements.

 So is there anything that you would do differently to improve your investigation?
-So I'd like you to pause the video here, and have a really good think about this question.
+So I'd like you to pause the video here and have a really good think about this question.

 Off you go.